Anger as French government pushes through pension reform without vote | Politics

 Anger as French government pushes through pension reform without vote

-French Prime Minister Elisabeth Borne used a special procedure to push an unpopular pensions bill through the National Assembly without a vote on Thursday, amid shouts from left-wing lawmakers brandishing placards against the reform.
+French Prime Minister Elisabeth Borne used a special procedure to push an unpopular pensions bill through the National Assembly without a vote on Thursday, while left-wing lawmakers shouted and brandished placards opposing the reform.

-French Prime Minister Elisabeth Borne used a special procedure to push an unpopular pensions bill through the National Assembly without a vote on Thursday, amid shouts from left-wing lawmakers brandishing placards against the reform.
-The move, using the so-called article 49:3 of the constitution, will ensure the bill raising the retirement age by two years to 64 is adopted after weeks of protests and fractious debate.
+French Prime Minister Elisabeth Borne used a special procedure to push an unpopular pensions bill through the National Assembly without a vote on Thursday, while left-wing lawmakers shouted and brandished placards opposing the reform.
+The move will ensure the bill raising the retirement age by two years to 64 - which the government says is essential to ensure the pension system does not go bust - is adopted after weeks of protests and fractious debate.

-But it also shows President Emmanuel Macron and his government failed to garner enough of a majority in parliament, in a blow to the centrist president and his ability to win support from other parties for further reforms.
-Borne was greeted by boos as she arrived in the National Assembly, the lower house of parliament, to announce the special procedure on Thursday.
+But it also shows President Emmanuel Macron and his government failed to garner a majority in parliament, in a blow to the centrist president and his ability to win support from other parties for further reforms.
+Borne was greeted by boos and jeers as she arrived in the National Assembly, the lower house of parliament, to announce that she would invoke article 49.3 of the constitution to skip a vote on the reform measures.

 The session was suspended for two minutes after left-wing lawmakers singing the national anthem prevented Borne from speaking.
 Some held placards reading "No to 64 years".
 When the session resumed, Borne took the floor but her speech was largely drowned out by boos and chants from opposition members of parliament and shouts of "resignation," in rare chaotic scenes in the French parliament.

-"We cannot gamble on the future of our pensions, this reform is necessary," Borne told lawmakers, to explain why she was using the 49:3 procedure.
-Macron and his government say raising the retirement age is necessary to get the pension system out of the red by the end of the decade.
+"We cannot gamble on the future of our pensions, this reform is necessary," Borne told lawmakers, to explain why she was using the 49.3 procedure.
 Far-right leader Marine Le Pen said Borne should resign.
-"This last-minute resort to 49:3 is an extraordinary sign of weakness," she said, adding: "She must go."
+"This last-minute resort to 49.3 is an extraordinary sign of weakness," she said, adding: "She must go."

+Jean-Luc Melenchon, the leader of the hard-left France Insoumise (France Unbowed) called the move "a spectacular failure."
+"This bill has no parliamentary legitimacy, no legitimacy from the street," he said at a protest rally outside parliament.

+"But I consider that the financial and economic risks (of the bill being voted down) are too great," he said.
+STRIKES AND PROTESTS

-STRIKES AND PROTESTS Resorting to the measure is likely to further enrage unions, protesters and left-wing opposition parties that say the pension overhaul is unfair and unnecessary.
+Opinion polls show a vast majority of voters oppose the pension reform, as do trade unions, who say there are other ways to balance the accounts, including taxing the wealthy more.
+Resorting to the measure is likely to further enrage unions, protesters and left-wing opposition parties who say the pension overhaul is unfair and unnecessary.

-"This government is not worthy of our Fifth Republic, of French democracy," Fabien Roussel, head of the French Communist Party said.
-Socialist Party head Olivier Faure told Reuters earlier on Thursday that such a move could unleash "an uncontrollable anger" after weeks of rolling strikes and protests.
+"This government is not worthy of our Fifth Republic, of French democracy," Fabien Roussel, head of the French Communist Party, said.
+Socialist Party head Olivier Faure told Reuters earlier on Thursday that such a move could unleash "uncontrollable anger" after weeks of rolling strikes and protests.

-Le Pen's National Rally and the left-wing France Insoumise (France Unbowed) said they would request a vote of no confidence in the government.
-However that is unlikely to pass as most conservative lawmakers would likely not back it.
-"By resorting to 49:3, the government demonstrates that it does not have a majority to approve the two-year postponement of the legal retirement age," Laurent Berger, the leader of CFDT, France's main union, said on Twitter, urging authorities to "listen to the workers."
+Le Pen's National Rally and Melenchon's France Insoumise said they would request a vote of no confidence in the government, which will be voted on in the coming days, possibly on Monday.
+That is unlikely to pass as most conservative lawmakers would not be expected to back it - unless a surprise alliance of MPs from all sides is formed, from the far-left to the far-right and including the conservatives.

+The government had initially said the reform would allow the system to break even by 2030, with 17.7 billion euros in additional annual contributions coming from pushing back the retirement age and extending the pay-in period.
+It says the accounts will still be balanced in that timeframe, with additional income compensating measures agreed by Macron's camp to try to get LR's support, including a softener for those who started to work early and a top-up for some working mothers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)